burhanaydinn/Burhan1925/README.md

 ### About Me:

 I graduated in 2016 with a bachelor's degree in Mathematics and Computer Science.
 Then, I took my master degree in Statistics at Dokuz Eylul University in 2022.
-Currently, I am working as an Software Test Specialist at Testinium.
+Currently, I am working as an Software Test Engineer at Testinium.

 <div align="center">